Programs and Activities

 Third Place: $750

 The definition of what gambling and gaming entails has become blurred over the years.
 Participants will receive gambling awareness education as well as information on the blurred lines between gambling and gaming.
 Technology and the internet have made way for new types of underage gambling opportunities to form.
-All sorts of casino games are available online, on gaming consoles, smart phones, etc. Youth can bet on an outcome of a video game through gaming consoles such as Xbox and PlayStation and gambling like activities are incorporated in some video games.
-Youth participants will be asked to research the topic further and creatively spread awareness about the gambling opportunities available to youth via technology, its potential risks and provide a harm reduction strategy (ways to stay safe), and if possible information about available support resources for problem gambling in Ontario, Canada.
-Participants can consider narrowing their focus by concentrating on a subtheme within the topic of gaming and gambling.
-Possible subthemes include:
+All sorts of casino games are available online, on gaming consoles, smart phones, etc. Youth can bet on an outcome of a video game through gaming consoles, as well as the gambling like activities incorporated in some video games.
+Research shows that youth who are exposed to gambling at a younger age are more at risk of developing a gambling problem later on in their life.
+26% of Ontario students report playing video games daily and children who regularly play video games exhibit a “false sense of confidence and security” and take greater risks and gamble larger amounts.
+Also small but significant correlation has been found between the number of hours spent playing video games and the severity of problem gambling.
+Youth participants will be asked to research one of the above topics.
+They will then creatively spread awareness about the gambling opportunities chosen and evaluate its potential risks, provide harm reduction strategies (ways to stay safe), and if possible, information about available support resources for problem gambling in Ontario, Canada.

 In answering the above questions you are encouraged to consider the contest objectives and takeaway points, which are:

 • Preventing youth problem gambling and underage gambling

 • Increase the awareness of available resources for problem gambling in Ontario, Canada